Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

 - **Event**
 Indiscriminately, represent any association of "impulsive" trigger usually bundled into an event file.

-- **Seismic Event**
+- **Seismic Event (mining induced)**
-An event that results from the interaction of stress (increase or decrease) and the rock mass that can be linked to a series of phenomenon
+Usually refers to a mining induced event that results from the interaction of stress (increase or decrease) and the rock mass that can be linked to a series of phenomena including but not limited to:
+	- Rock breakage
+	- Slip motion
+	- Rock fall
+	- Rock burst

+-

 - **Waveforms**
 A time series representation of seismic wave amplitudes detected by sensors in microseismic monitoring.
 Originating from subsurface events like rock fractures.